 To research her book, Abel sat in on story meetings and edits of a range of programs.
 She interviewed the people whom she calls “the new masters of radio,” including Ira Glass and his colleagues at the original “This American Life” (including Julie Snyder, on of the producers on Season 1 of “Serial”); Glynn Washington and crew at “Snap Judgement,” Jad Abumrad and others at “RadioLab,” Rob Rosenthal, then part of the Transom Story Workshop.

 The style of “Out On The Wire” may seem iconoclastic to narrative podcasting: It’s graphic nonfiction (or as Abel notes on her website “that’s comics to the layperson…” because apparently it, too, is finding its place in journalism).
 At the same time, it’s a how-to guide and concise living history of the industry.
 Abel is an artist, creative coach and associate professor at the Pennsylvania Academy of Fine Arts (PAFA).
-Her ability to work intra-industry and also understands the concept behind the forms borders on the prophetic.
+Her ability to work intra-industry and also understand the concept behind the forms borders on the prophetic.

-Abel recognized saw the terminology challenge that confronts podcasts.
+Abel recognized the terminology challenge that confronts podcasts.
 On Page 10 of her book, there’s a frame of her looking directly at the reader.
 The speech bubble reports her thought:

 I understood the literal process of making a radio story, but that only took me so far.
 There is so much more to know about what elements go into a wonderful radio story, how great producers approach the basic narrative questions.